dmitry-ee/spotify-to-tidal/README.md

 # Spotify to Tidal Migration Toolset
-This toolset will perform controlled import your spotify library (*i mean the liked songs*)
+This toolset will perform controlled import for your Spotify library (*i mean the liked songs*)

 So nothing will be messed up (*mostly*)